Notice: This page requires JavaScript to function properly.

 Embedded Style Sheet

-An embedded style sheet is placed inside the <head> of an HTML document using <style> tags.
-It styles the current page only.
+An embedded style sheet is written inside <style> tags in the <head> section of an HTML document.

 index.html